(one synonym : Blabophanes namuella Felder and Rogenhofer, 1875)

 (Photo: courtesy of Wendy Moore, Melbourne, Victoria)

-The adult moth has dark brown forewings with a pale spot near the middle, and a broad white line along the hind margin.
+The adult moth has dark brown forewings with a pale spot near the middle, and an irregular broad white line along the hind margin.
 The white lines join up visually when the moth is in its resting position.
 The head bears an off-white tuft of hairy scales.

 The moth has shiny buff hind wings.
 The wingspan is about 1.5 cms.